Pransav290302/GenAI_ClinicalBot/README.md

 ## Expected Excel Input

 The app reads each row and combines all columns into text for retrieval.
-It works best when your file includes clinically meaningful columns, for example:
+It works best when your file includes clinically meaningful columns for example:

 - `PatientID`
 - `Symptoms`